Personal profile

 Particulars

 Dr Jon McCullough joined Queen's University Belfast in October 2024 as a Lecturer in the School of Mechanical and Aerospace Engineering.
-Prior to this he was a postdoctoral Research Fellow within the Department of Chemistry in University College London.
+Prior to this he was a postdoctoral Research Fellow within the Department of Chemistry at University College London.
 Jon has degrees in Mechanical Engineering (BE(Hons)) and Mathematics (BSc) from The University of Queensland.
 He also obtained his PhD from The University of Queensland within the School of Mechanical and Mining Engineering.

 Research Interests